dss-web/dss-disable-category-sort/README.md

 <img src="assets/dss-disable-checked-on-top.png">

-The pluging does the following, i.e. you could add this to your (child) theme functions.php:
+The plugin does the following, i.e. you could add this to your (child) theme functions.php:

 ```php
 add_filter( 'wp_terms_checklist_args', function ( $args ) {